slrslr/Linux-bash-scripts-miscellaneous/README.md

 **search** - helper bash script for searching Linux computer for files by name, by content or search&replace in certain files content

 **torrentcahedownloader** - Linux bash script that should download .torrent file that match the torrent hash that you input

+**yahoolfdblock** - Bash script that checks the defined file if it contains any of the defined phrases and report via e-mail if yes